druxt/druxt.js/.changeset/big-mice-train.md

 "druxt-schema": minor
 ---

-Add fallback to default if schema view mode is missing.
+Add fallback to 'default' if schema view mode is missing.